-In Appendix B, we derive a procedure to determine the perfect-foresight price under default risk.
-Our procedure is based on the log-linearization of returns (Campbell and Shiller, 1988), which can be extended to firms subject to default risk by using the fact that, under the power parameterization described in Section 2.1, the log-price is given by $p_t = -\varepsilon_t \lambda_t$.
-The
+In Proposition 3 of Appendix B, we derive a procedure to recursively estimate the perfectforesight price under default risk.
+This procedure relies on the log-linearization of equity returns (Campbell and Shiller, 1988), which can be extended to firms subject to default risk by noting that, under the power parameterization described in Section 2.1, the log-price is

-5In the rest of the paper, lowercase letters (e.g., log-price p, log-dividend d) denote natural logarithms of the corresponding uppercase letters (e.g., cash price P, cash dividend D).
+&lt;sup>5In the rest of the paper, lowercase letters (e.g., log-price p, log-dividend d) denote natural logarithms of the corresponding uppercase letters (e.g., cash price P, cash dividend D).

-6Henceforth, we refer to the default-risk augmented perfect-foresight price simply as "perfect-foresight price."
+&lt;sup>6Henceforth, we refer to the default-risk augmented perfect-foresight price simply as "perfect-foresight price."